KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Discovery widget example

-For facets it is necessary to enable the related option as shown below.
+Facets properties can be handled by enabling the related option i.e. selecting which faces to visualize.
-It is also possible to select which faces to visualize.
+See below images.
 To throw the filtering on the table the property *Enable Selection* has to be enabled

 Other properties to handled are: